posted on 2009-05-28 15:01:32

 Note from the future: Accidentally navigated away from this page, Wordpress lost the last 600 words\40 minutes of work.
 Future posts will be written in Emacs.

-I found the tricky parts of the problem to be findFunnies, partialFind and printFunnies. findFunnies I was actually on the right track about, I was just using map instead of concatMap.
+the problem to be findFunnies, partialFind and printFunnies. findFunnies I was actually on the right track about, I was just using map instead of concatMap.
 I'd bumped into concatMap earlier while looking at a different problem but it slipped my mind until Cale said, "Hey, you actually want concatMap here".
 Remember when I said I was dumb? partialFind may have been the trickiest and there are two reasons for that.
 One, I'd completely forgotten about list comprehensions.
 Clever, right?
 Even if I'd remembered them I had no idea you could test predicates while you built the list.
 Again, thanks Cale.
 Then it was working but I wanted to format the results differently and introduced two non-exhaustive pattern matches trying to do it so it was back to hastle #haskell.
 I was soon talking with Cale again.
 Finally, I realized you had to get the type system to accept the IO being done in printFunnies but I was using map as I didn't know something like mapM existed.
 Even had I known, I doubt I would've been able to throw together the lamba function it's being passed.
 Cale gave me a working version with forM and I found my way from there.

 I came to Haskell from SBCL (Common Lisp) which I had come to from Scheme (PLT/MIT/Chicken, take your pick).
 I feel like a lot of my thoughts on Haskell are deeply colored by that trajectory so take the following with a few nice big grains of salt.
-Now then, for three random thoughts on Haskell from one of those fools who plays way too much with languages instead of getting better by actually getting things done.
+Now then, for three random thoughts on Haskell from one of those fools who plays way too much with languages instead of getting better by actually

 It's really nice that Haskell actually has a dominant implementation, GHC, as well as a good package manager, Cabal.
 Consequently, all the libraries I've encountered on Hackage are easily installable and compatible with GHC.
 Conversely, I can't say if any require GHC extensions or are compatible with HUGS.
 That said, everything seems pretty up to date and I haven't even had to think about installing something from version control.
 Having easily installable bindings to a major cross platform toolkit like GTK or QT and Curses is pretty essential in my opinion.
 Don't even get me started on the awesomeness that is Hoogle and Hayoo.